 Exercising your brain is just as important as exercising your body.
 One of the major health benefits is that your memory is strengthened by reading.
 People who read consistently over their lifetime have healthier and more active brains in old age.
 The Alzheimer’s Research Foundation found that reading significantly slowed cognitive decline and individuals who read more preserved valuable memory and thinking skills.

 Humans currently have an attention span that is one second shorter than that of a goldfish.
 Even so, millions of people still read — and it increases their attention span by leaps and bounds, well beyond the goldfish.
-Simply reading regularly has shown to be beneficial to increase attention span, but the University of Leicester lists a number of ways to get the most out of a text and how to process what you’ve read.
+Simply reading regularly has shown to improve your life and increase attention span, but the University of Leicester lists a number of ways to get the most out of a text and how to process what you’ve read.

 Emotional intelligence?
 That’s a fancy way of describing how reading can broaden your emotions and understanding of them — as well as the world around you.
 Readers have been found to be more empathetic, and social skills are developed and improved by reading.
 Reading, particularly fiction, allows a reader to step into the shoes of different people and also stimulates the brain.
 Researchers in Spain found that metaphors and texture-based word imagery had a profound impact on participants’ brains and stimulated the mind in a positive way.